 The Old Adage: Fair Isn't Always Equal

-So, maybe you feel it’s not “fair” to have some students working on a lengthier or more robust assignment than others.
+So, maybe you feel it's not "fair" to have some students working on a lengthier or more robust assignment than others.
 If so, I want you to stop and consider what it feels like to be in the shoes of a student with a disability.
-Did you know that some websites allow you to take a glimpse of what it’s like to live with a disability?
-At understood.org, you can get a grade-level and disability-specific simulation of what it’s like in the classroom for your student.
-Why not try these simulations out and see how they make you feel?For a student with an intellectual disability, sometimes the mountain we expect all students to… Click To Tweet
+Did you know that some websites allow you to take a glimpse of what it's like to live with a disability?
+At understood.org, you can get a grade-level and disability-specific simulation of what it's like in the classroom for your student.
+Why not try these simulations out and see how they make you feel?For a student with an intellectual disability, sometimes the mountain we expect all students to climb is simply too high and doesn't have enough footholds.
+Click To Tweet

 Sometimes the mountain is too high